SoerenHenning/Kjottbasaren/README.md

 * Direction sunlight
 * Headlight on top of the camera, modelled as a point light source with decreasing intensity
 * Perspective and orthographic projection (no depth information in orthographic projection due to fact how orthographic projection is)
-* Per fragment shading with various effects
+* Per fragment shading with various effects (fog, black and white, linocut (similiar to toon), noise, vignette, normal highlighting, colors per height)
+* Adjustable mix of material properties and textures
+* Objects imported as .obj files
+* Textures and material properties imported from .mtl files

 ## Navigation